daroczig/logger/README.md

 #> WARN [2018-20-11 22:49:39] There might be many, like 2 or more warnings!!!
 ```

-Setting custom layout to render the log records with colors:
+Setting a custom log layout to render the log records with colors:

 ```r
 library(logger)